robbi5/bahnbonus/readme.md

 response_type:	code
 ```

-After receiving the redirect to `kubi://authentication/redirect?state=...&session_state=...&code=...`, send a POST request with the code and with `client_id, redirect_uri, grant_type, code_verifier` to the `token_endpoint` from the autodiscovery url.
+After handling the whole flow and receiving the http redirect to `kubi://authentication/redirect?state=...&session_state=...&code=...`, send a POST request with the code and with `client_id, redirect_uri, grant_type, code_verifier` to the `token_endpoint` specified in the response from the autodiscovery url.

 API
 ---

 For the following requests to `api.businesshub.deutschebahn.com` the Access Token from the OpenID Connect Flow is used as the `Authorization: Bearer {token}` header.
+By using the token you have only access to the data from the account you logged in with.
 Additionally, the header `Key: xtLA2lhamHx3ujzoISx2RfE1N9AoXXLZ` is sent with every request.

 #### customer status